Maple-C/hello-world/README.md

-This is my README file for my CS class, assigment Github.
+This is a README.md file for my CS class.